amalapuram/CLbasedNIDS/README.md

 1. We provided the list of the necessary pre-requisites library to install in the requirements.txt
 2. use  the "pip install -r requirements.txt" command to create the libraries

+## Datasets
+The preprocessed datasets can be downloaded from the [link](https://iith-my.sharepoint.com/:f:/g/personal/tbr_iith_ac_in/EjEONoT1ZupLlZS_dEHhticBZnuR5tQa8Cl96568UqTDgg?e=lYshEM)
+The shared link contains preprocessed datasets (Network Intrusion Detection, Computer Vision, and Anomaly Detection) used in our work.
+Specifically, computer vision datasets are processed in such a way that a class imbalance ratio of **1:100** is maintained per each task.
+For more information on how datasets are preprocessed and how tasks are created, we encourage reading sections **A.4, A.9, and A.6** of the supplementary material of our paper available at [link](https://openreview.net/attachment?id=yGLokEhdh9&name=supplementary_material)
 ## Extracting datasets files

 1. Preprocessed datasets can be downloaded from this link
-2. unzip the datasets.zip files
+2. unzip the preprocessed datasets.zip files
-3. copy each dataset folder into the "datasets" directory in the codebase directory
+3. copy each dataset folder into the "datasets" directory in the **codebase** directory

 ##  Mapping the dataset files to code .
 In case you face any issues while reading the dataset files, please set the appropriate dataset file path in the "metadata.py" file located in the codebase/utils directory.

 For example, to set the correct dataset file path for the cifar10 dataset, configure the "path" key in  the metadata_dict_cifar10 dictionary in the metadata.py file.